 After Nixon leaves office, Brezhnev expands Soviet influence internationally, resulting in the Soviet invasion of Afghanistan in 1979 - the endpoint for détente.

 The final act of the Conference on Security and Co-operation in Europe, the Helsinki Accords are signed in Helsinki, Finland.
 Thirty-five countries, including the US, Canada and all the European countries (except Albania and Andorra) sign the declaration in an attempt to improve relations between East and West.

-The Helsinki Accords do not have treaty status, but is seen as a significant step toward reducing Cold War tensions and as a diplomatic boost for the Soviet Union because of its clauses on the inviolability of national frontiers and respect for territorial integrity (seen by many to consolidate the USSR's territorial gains in Eastern Europe following the World War II).
+The Helsinki Accords do not have treaty status but are seen as a significant step toward reducing Cold War tensions and as a diplomatic boost for the Soviet Union because of its clauses on the inviolability of national frontiers and respect for territorial integrity (seen by many to consolidate the USSR's territorial gains in Eastern Europe following the World War II).

-President Gerald Ford reaffirms that the US non-recognition of the Baltic states' (Lithuania, Latvia and Estonia) forced incorporation into the Soviet Union has not changed.
-The civil rights portion of the agreement provides the basis for the work of the Moscow Helsinki Group, an independent non-governmental organisation created to monitor compliance to the Accords (which evolves into the International Helsinki Federation and Human Rights Watch).
+President Gerald Ford reaffirms that the US non-recognition of the Baltic states (Lithuania, Latvia and Estonia) forced incorporation into the Soviet Union has not changed.
+The civil rights portion of the agreement provides the basis for the work of the Moscow Helsinki Group, an independent non-governmental organisation created to monitor compliance with the Accords (which evolves into the International Helsinki Federation and Human Rights Watch).